Duty rosters · Shift planning

 Period workflow

 Overlaps, rest periods, and policy checks are enforced server-side.
-The UI surfaces, the backend decides.
+The UI shows conflicts; the backend has the final say.

-Planner, location lead, and employee views — each sees what they need and nothing they shouldn't.
+Planner and employee views — each sees what they need, with optional per-location planner scope.

 Request and review absences directly in the app, alongside the schedule itself.